Cosmic Voids in GAN-Generated Maps of Large-Scale Structure: Results

 In order to account for the fact that underdense regions of space are interconnected, the final step in the process of identifying the voids is to consider the degree of overlap between holes and voids.
 The process is intended to examine the underdense regions near the edges of the holes and either assign those underdense regions to appropriate voids or reject them as being part of a void.
-If a hole overlaps a single void by $> 50$\% of its own area, then we consider the hole to be part of the void.
+If a hole overlaps a single void by $> 50$\% of its own area (i.e., if the center of the hole is within the void's maximal hole), then we consider the hole to be part of the void.
 If a hole overlaps multiple voids by $> 50$\% of its own area, we consider it to be part of the largest overlapping void.
 If a hole overlaps a void by $\le 10$\% of its own area, then the hole is identified as a distinct void, but the area of overlap is assigned to the larger void.
 If the overlap between a hole and a void is $> 10$\% of the hole's area but $< 50$\%, the pixels in the hole are not assigned to any void.
-By this process, the total areas of the larger voids are enhanced relative to the areas of the maximal circles that are centred on the void centres.
+By this process, the total areas of the larger voids are enhanced relative to the areas of the maximal circles that are centered on the void centers.

 Figure \ref{fig:voidfinder} shows the results of the \textit{voidfinder} algorithm as applied to a single image.
-The different panels of Figure \ref{fig:voidfinder} show: a) the normalised density contrast, b) the locations of wall pixels (white) and void pixels (black), c) the distance to the nearest wall pixel at each location (i.e., the maximal radius for each pixel), d) the largest holes (i.e., the circles that define the void centres) overlaid on the density contrast, e) the largest holes overlaid on the wall/void pixel image, f) the locations of the largest holes overlaid on the distance to the nearest wall pixel, g) the final void areas overlaid on the wall/void pixel image, and h) same as g), but with the largest holes indicated.
+The different panels of Figure \ref{fig:voidfinder} show: a) the normalized density contrast, b) the locations of wall pixels (white) and void pixels (black), c) the distance to the nearest wall pixel at each location (i.e., the maximal radius for each pixel), d) the largest holes (i.e., the circles that define the void centers) overlaid on the density contrast, e) the largest holes overlaid on the wall/void pixel image, f) the locations of the largest holes overlaid on the distance to the nearest wall pixel, g) the final void areas overlaid on the wall/void pixel image, and h) same as g), but with the largest holes indicated.
 The 15,000 images from the N-body simulations yielded a total of 2.5~million voids and the 15,000 generated images yielded a total of 2.8~million voids.
+The mean number of voids contained within a single image from the N-body simulations ($169 \pm 10$) is, however, consistent with the mean number of voids contained within a single generated image ($184 \pm 11$).